 Boot Menu Option Does This For You Dell Systems Build and Update Utility Takes you to the Dell Systems Build and Update Utility Home screen.
-Optical Media (CD/DVD) Check Checks if the Dell Systems Build and Update Utility CD or the Dell Systems Management Tools and Documentation DVD you inserted has any errors.
+Optical Media (CD/DVD) Check Checks if the Dell Systems Management Tools and Documentation DVD you inserted has any errors.
 Skip Optical Media (CD/DVD) Boot - Boot to Hard Drive Enables you to boot from your system hard drive.
 DTK Command Line Interface (Linux) Takes you to the Deployment Tool Kit (DTK) Command Line Interface (only on systems running Linux).
-NOTE: This option is not available on Dell PowerEdge $^{\text{TM}}$ SC systems.
-Fl Help Takes you to the navigation help.
+NOTE: This option is not available on Dell PowerEdgeTM SC systems.
+F1 Help Takes you to the navigation help.
 F2 Language Enables you to choose the language.
 F3 Advanced Options Activates the DTK Command Line Interface (Linux) option.
 NOTE : This option is not available on Dell PowerEdge SC systems.